Barbara Prey

-Barbara Ernst Prey (born 1957, New York City) is an American artist who specializes in the art of watercolor.
+Barbara Ernst Prey (born 1957) is an American artist who specializes in the art of watercolor.
 In 2008 Prey was appointed to the National Council on the Arts, the advisory body of the National Endowment for the Arts.
-In 2015, MASS MoCA commissioned Barbara Prey to create the world’s largest known watercolor painting (8 by 15 feet) for its new Building 6, which opened in Spring 2017.
+In 2015, MASS MoCA commissioned Barbara Prey to create the world's largest known watercolor painting (8 by 15 feet) for its new Building 6, which opened in Spring 2017.
 She has worked in oil painting and illustration, the latter of which she contributed to The New Yorker for a decade.
 She currently works and lives in Long Island, New York, Maine and Williamstown, Massachusetts.

 Early life and education

-Childhood

 Barbara Ernst Prey was born in New York City in 1957.
 Her mother Peggy Ernst was an artist and Head of the Design Department at New York City's Pratt Art Institute.
 Prey cites her mother as one of her greatest influences and inspirations.
 At 16 she was awarded a summer scholarship to the San Francisco Art Institute.
 She was 17 when Governor Hugh Carey purchased one of her early oil paintings.

-Education

 Prey received her B.A. in Art History with Honors from Williams College in 1979 where she was mentored by Lane Faison and a master's degree from Harvard University in 1986.
-A 2007 article in USA Today stated that “Prey’s academic studies at Williams College with the art historian Lane Faisson, and at Harvard University provide the connection between art and art history that so strongly informs her work.”
+A 2007 article in USA Today stated that "Prey's academic studies at Williams College with the art historian Lane Faisson, and at Harvard University provide the connection between art and art history that so strongly informs her work."
 After an internship at The Metropolitan Museum in New York City, she was awarded a Fulbright Scholarship, enabling her to spend two years in southern Germany where she studied, worked and exhibited extensively.
 She then worked for a year as a personal assistant-court painter to Prince Albrecht Castell-Castell.
-A grant from The Henry Luce Foundation from 1986-1987 to Tainan, Taiwan, where she was a visiting Professor in Western Art, enabled her to continue to study with several Chinese master painters.
+A grant from The Henry Luce Foundation from 1986 to 1987 to Tainan, Taiwan, where she was a visiting professor in Western art, enabled her to continue to study with several Chinese master painters.
 She continued to exhibit in Asia where she painted her first large, full-sheet paintings.